betsukelig/Mesh-Edge-Detector/README.md

 If your First-Person Parkour System is located in a different path, change this variable in AddEdgesToMesh

 static string pointPrefabPath = "Assets/First-Person Parkour System/Assets/Prefabs/Parkour Objects/Point.prefab";

--First Select Object with MeshRenderer
+-Select an Object with a MeshRenderer

 -Editor menu GioG>FPPS>AddEdges

 ![](https://raw.githubusercontent.com/betsukelig/Mesh-Edge-Detector/main/edgeDetectDemo1.gif)